Michele Di Gregorio

-Michele Di Gregorio (born 27 July 1997) is an Italian professional footballer who plays as a goalkeeper for club Juventus.
+Michele Di Gregorio (born 27 July 1997) is an Italian professional footballer who plays as a goalkeeper for club Bournemouth, on loan from club Juventus.

 Club career

 Inter Milan

 Born in Milan, Italy, Di Gregorio was a youth product of Inter Milan.

 Loan to Renate

 On 12 July 2017, Di Gregorio and Alessandro Mattioli were signed by Serie C side Renate on a season-long loan deal.
 On 30 July he made his debut for Renate in the first round of Coppa Italia in a 3–1 home win over Siracusa.
 On 3 September, Di Gregorio made his Serie C debut for Renate and he kept his first clean sheet in a 3–0 home win over Padova.
 One week later he kept his second clean sheet in a 1–0 away win over FeralpiSalò.
 On 16 September, Di Gregorio kept his third clean sheet in a 3–0 away win over Modena.
 On 17 December, Di Gregorio kept his 10th clean sheet in a 1–0 home win over Pordenone.
 Di Gregorio ended his season-long loan to Renate with 38 appearances, 14 clean sheets, and 36 goals conceded.